grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "And don't forget to continue to track the _Grackle_ at the same time.
 What's the range?"

-"2.3 nautical miles.
+"Two-point-three nautical miles.
 And they are increasing speed now."

 "They're trying to close on us.
-Your hunch about ramming might be right Gregory."
+Your hunch about ramming might be right, Gregory."
 Percy glanced at the battery gauges.
 They were moving fast enough at ten knots that she could see the needles on the battery-charge gauges dropping steadily.
 Those gauges had passed into the hatched red zone.
-That left only a matter of 20 minutes or so of battery remaining.
-After that, they would be forced to remain stationary or surface --- either way they would be an easy target for a final ramming.
+That meant only a matter of twenty minutes or so of battery remained.
+After that, they would be forced to remain stationary or surface --- either way, they would be an easy target for a final ramming.

-"Let's do what we can to conserve our remaining battery Bastian; shut down the port-side wheel and spin only one wheel.
+"Let's do what we can to conserve our remaining battery, Bastian; shut down the port-side wheel and spin one wheel alone.
 Cassandra, find the _Gnat_.
 Quickly!"

 It was not an easy task.
 While the _Gnat_ created an earth-shaking amount of noise when running diesel on the surface, its small size and tiny electric motor made it nearly invisible underwater.
 And even though it was relatively quiet, the noise from the _Prospect_'s electric motors at this speed also drowned out most of the possibility of hearing a target as small as the _Gnat_.
 The only way it could be done was by carefully filtering the _Prospect_'s motor noise out, and then somehow landing the sonar mics precisely on the bearing of the _Gnat_.
 Cassandra flipped filters on and off, and adjusted the fine-control dials carefully.
 Eventually she managed to limit the noise wash from the _Prospect_ to a degree that gave her some sense she might be able to hear her way around it.